 It’s worth remembering, some cashback sites have certain limits you have to meet before you can withdraw your money i.e. you might have to rack up £20’s worth of cashback before you can transfer it to your bank account.

 What does cashback by redemption mean?

-Cashback by redemption applies to line rental (i.e. phone or broadband) discounts, and, instead of giving you all your discount in one go, the provider pays you back in equal instalments throughout your contract.
+Cashback by redemption applies to line rental (i.e. or broadband) discounts, and, instead of giving you all your discount in one go, the provider pays you back in equal instalments throughout your contract.

 To claim your cashback by redemption, firstly, you need to know which months’ bill you need to send in.
 Once you know this it’s simply a case of submitting your bills, along with your voucher, to your provider and waiting for your cashback to land back in your account.